Kumismar/ecma2020-smt-bench/README.md

 Also, thanks to the script, one can generate fresh set of benchmarks for the SMT solvers.

 The payload assignment is driven by linear congruence generator &ndash; you can regenerate identical testbeds by having the same seed (NOTE: it is recommended to do that on the same piece of hardware, since the pattern matching times may vary).

+## The source of patterns and XSS payloads
+Both `xss-payloads.txt` and `patterns-used-in-testbed.txt` come from the Black Ostrich string solver data &ndash; you can find them [here](https://www.cse.chalmers.se/research/group/security/black-ostrich/).